secureworks/aristotle/docs/post_filter_mod.rst

 -  ``enable`` - enable the rule.
 This is a standalone string in the list.
 Note that for "disabled" rules to make it to PFMod for consideration, they must first match in the initial filter string matching phase.
 -  ``add_metadata`` - key-value pair where the value is the metadata key-value pair to add (e.g. ``protocols http``).
-   Note that if there is already metadata using the given key, it is not over written (unless the values are the same too in which case nothing is added since it already exists).
+   Note that if there is already metadata using the given key, it is not overwritten (unless the values are the same too in which case nothing is added since it already exists).
 -  ``add_metadata_exclusive`` - key-value pair where the value is the metadata key-value pair to add (e.g. ``priority high``).
    If the given key already exists, overwrite it with the new value.